 Occasional cleaning is at the heart of any solar panel maintenance routine.
 For best results, aim to clean your panels at least once every six months.
 However, there are times when more regular cleaning may be required.
 Rainy weather provides panels with an all-natural rinse, so you’ll need to keep an eye on extended dry spells.
 Have your solar panels in Limerick not experienced a drop of rain in weeks?
 Carrying out a quick manual clean is a good idea.

 Solar Panel Cleaning Tips

-When cleaning solar panels, take care not to damage the surface of the panels themselves.
+When cleaning solar panels, take care not to damage the panels’ surface.
 Get rid of any surface debris like leaves by gently brushing it away with a soft-bristled brush.
 If you need to get rid of more stubborn debris, don’t be afraid to reach for the garden hose.
 However, remember that hoses should only ever be used in a low-pressure setting.

 If there are patches of grime that won’t budge, it’s time to reach for soft cloth and a bucket of warm water.
 You may have to apply some elbow grease here but take care not to leave any scratches as you cut through all that grime.

 Don’t be tempted to clean the wiring underneath the surface of the panels themselves.
 How long does a solar panel last when its wiring has been exposed to water?
 The answer is, not very long.
 Water exposure can wreak havoc on internal connectivity, severely limiting the efficiency of your panels.
 These components should only ever be accessed by someone who knows what they’re doing during a professional service.

 If your panels aren’t providing you with adequate output, consider your surroundings.
 Do solar panels work on cloudy days?
 They do, so if you’re noticing any lags in efficiency, the cause is something else entirely.